jbuck/hatchet/README.md

 # hatchet

-Send user activities into logstash
+Send data into an SQS queue

 ## Usage